Tips for researchers on writing an effective research grant application.

 - Write a grant that is friendly to your reader and ensure that you always keep the priorities of the funding body in mind.

 - Focus on your design, including timelines and methodologies.

 - Focus on the merits/benefits of the research – it is essential to make a strong case for the importance of your research in the wider context, particularly relating to community benefit.

 - Match the budget to the grant: Is the budget realistic?
 Are you able to justify each item in accordance with the aims and design of your research?
 Ensure that salaries (requested and committed as in-kind) are appropriately costed: refer to the Grants Budget Template.

 - Have critical readers review your application – note that peer review is essential for all grant applications.

-- Follow the instructions one last time – go over the entire application to make sure you have addressed everything that you will be assessed on prior to submitting to the Office for Research.
+- Follow the instructions one last time – go over the entire application to make sure you have addressed everything that you will be assessed on prior to submitting to Research Services.